Ra.One: Plagiarism allegations

 The film faced allegations of plagiarism with similarities to Terminator 2: Judgment Day (1991), the Batman series, Iron Man (2008), The Sorcerer's Apprentice (2010) and Tron: Legacy (2010).
 Khan denied the allegations, saying, "I got inspired from a lot of superhero movies but the movie is original.
 In fact, Ra.One will be the first superhero-based movie in the world in which the superhero lives in a family."

 A few days before the release, screenwriter Yash Patnaik claimed that Ra.One resembled a concept that he had developed several years before.
 Patnaik appealed to the Bombay High Court to delay the film's release, until he was given due credit or 10% of the film's overall profit.
 The court, observing prima facie evidence that there had been copyright violations, asked the filmmakers to deposit ₹10 million with the court on 21 October 2011 before releasing the film.
 Patnaik challenged the court's decision and demanded that the producers give him credit and not cash.
 Sinha later claimed that he alone had developed the film's story.

 Hacking

 Ra.One also faced cybertheft and hacking issues.
 On 3 June 2011, three days after its launch, the official website of the film was hacked by suspected Pakistani cyber criminals who stated that the act was in revenge for a similar attack on a Karachi press club website.
-The hackers defaced the homepage and left a note threatening the Indian Press Club.
+The hackers defaced the homepage and left a note threatening the Press Club of India.
 Despite precautions, the song "Chammak Challo" was leaked several months before the official release of the soundtrack.
 Khan clarified that the leaked song was a "rough version" of the actual song, and that the person responsible for the leak was being looked for.
 He subsequently refuted claims that the leak had been engineered as a publicity stunt.